nekman/node-vw-carnet/README.md

 A client that can be used to call the Volkswagen Car-Net API via the <a href="https://www.portal.volkswagen-we.com/portal">We Connect</a> portal.
 Since Volkswagen does not yet provide an open API, this module can be used as a workaround.

-**NOTE**: It can of course break anytime, if Volkswagen changes their We Connect/Car Net portal.
+**NOTE**: This library will break when Volkswagen changes their We Connect/Car-Net portal.

 To login and get valid session cookies, <a href="https://github.com/puppeteer/puppeteer">puppeteer</a> is used.
 The library can be used with either <a href="https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#puppeteer-vs-puppeteer-core">puppeteer or puppeteer-core</a>.
-That's why one of theese modules are needed as a `peerDependency`.

 ### Installation